BillFlugrath/DX12GraphicsEngine/README.md

 # DX12GraphicsEngine
 DX12GraphicsEngine is a Visual Studio project that contains the boilerplate code to render 3D assets using DirectX 12.
 It's a starting point to build DX12 applications that will do complex graphics rendering in C++ and HLSL.

 It contains a few demo applications that show how to setup DX12 for rendering.
 These applications include standard rendering as well as ray tracing with DXR.
+An example of inline ray tracing from within a pixel shader is also included.

 The standard rendering app shows how to do multi-threaded rendering with DX12.
 It also shows how to integrate a compute shader into the rendering pipeline along with graphics shaders every frame.
 Basic mathematics is performed using the DirectXMath library.